 Installing a Router Bit

 Before beginning any routing operation, check your bit to make sure that it is clean, relatively free of pitch, and most of all, sharp.
 If the bit is dull, chipped, excessively burned or has any other defect, it should be sharpened or replaced before use.

-- Remember to always wear appropriate safety gear, including safety glasses and hearing protection whenever you use your router.
+- Always wear appropriate safety gear, including safety glasses and hearing protection, whenever you use your router.

-- Second, be sure to set your router to the proper speed for your router bit.
+- Be sure to set your router to the proper speed for your router bit.
 Setting your router to an incorrect speed will not only affect the router's performance but also can cause the bit to break much more easily.

-- Also, before beginning any routing operation, be certain that you give the router's motor time to come up to full speed for the chosen setting.
+- Before beginning any routing operation, be certain that you give the router's motor time to come up to full speed for the chosen setting.
 Beginning to route before the bit is at full speed can give poor results.